UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Copying Files Within a Local Systems
-Examples; use the tab key to help with filename completion and the `.` for current working directory (cwd).
+Use the tab key to help with filename completion and the `.` for current working directory (cwd).

 | Command           | Explanation                                                          |
 |:------------------|:--------------------------------------------------------------------:|
 |`cp /usr/local/common/Genomics/gattaca.txt .`     | Copy a file from source to destination.   |